Hun Sen has been in office for 28 years

 Hun Sen has been in office for 28 years.
-And so confident was he of victory, he didn't bother campaigning ahead of the elections.

 Still, opposition groups were energized.